-- 8.24.
-The ONI Delegate will approve grants to be funded by the ONI. - 8.25.
-The Department of Defence Delegate will approve grants to be funded by the NSSTC. - 8.26.
-The relevant Delegate's decision is final in all matters, including: - a. the approval of the grant; - b. the grant funding amount to be awarded; - c. the duration of the grant; and - d. the terms and conditions of the grant. - 8.27.
-There is no ARC appeal mechanism for decisions to approve or not approve a grant.
+- 9.21 The ONI Delegate will approve grants to be funded by the ONI. - 9.22 The Department of Defence Delegate will approve grants to be funded by the Defence NSSTC. - 9.23 The ONI and/or Defence NSSTC may seek advice on national security or other matters from Commonwealth agencies before making recommendations to the relevant Delegate.
+The ONI/Defence NSSTC will make recommendations for funding to the relevant Delegate based on any number of assessments and may take into account any advice received on national security or other matters from Commonwealth agencies. - 9.24 The relevant Delegate's decision is final in all matters, including: - a. the approval of the grant; - b. the grant funding amount to be awarded; - c. the duration of the grant; and - d. the terms and conditions of the grant. - 9.25 There is no ARC appeal mechanism for decisions to approve or not approve a grant.
 We will consider appeals against the administrative process as specified at section 13 of these grant guidelines.

-9. Notification of application outcomes
+10 Notification of application outcomes

-- 9.1.
-We will advise You of the outcome of Your application, following a decision by the ONI Delegate or Department of Defence Delegate. - 9.2.
-If You are unsuccessful, You may submit a new application for the same, or similar, research in the same or future grant opportunities.
+10.1 We will advise You of the outcome of Your application, following a decision by the ONI Delegate or Department of Defence Delegate.

+- 10.2 If You are unsuccessful, You may submit a new application for the same, or similar, research in the same or future grant opportunities.
 This will depend on the specific provisions of the grant opportunity You are applying for.
-You should include new or more information to address any weaknesses that may have prevented Your previous application from being successful. - 9.3.
-If You are unsuccessful, the ARC may consider the application for funding under an ARC scheme - 9.4.
-You will be notified if Your application is found to be ineligible.
+You should include new or more information to address any weaknesses that may have prevented Your previous application from being successful. - 10.3 If You are unsuccessful, the ARC may consider the application for funding under an ARC scheme. - 10.4 You will be notified if Your application is found to be ineligible.